 Making it count in the Superdome at the Final Four.
 March 2012.

-I was in a challenge with the Kentucky fan.
+It was a challenge with the Kentucky fan – they paired us head to head.
 Let the record show- even though Ohio State didn’t win their game, the Ohio State fan (yours truly) earned more Nike+ Fuel that weekend than the Kentucky fan.
 And always: The Buckeye Bounce #Counts.

 Gear I received from Nike for being the Nike Fuel Fan.
 The red shoes were my favorite because that was the team shoe for March Madness.
 March 2012.